AjaX-05/AjaX-05/README.md

 ### Big Data Engineer & Cloud Architect

-I’m a passionate Big Data Engineer and Cloud Architect skilled in **Java, Python, SQL, PySpark, Hadoop**, and **AWS**.
+I’m a passionate Big Data Engineer and Cloud Architect skilled in **Java, Python, SQL, PySpark, Hadoop, Airflow**, and **AWS**.
 I leverage my expertise to craft scalable data solutions and optimize cloud infrastructures.

 ### 🎓 Education
 - **Master of Science in Information Technology and Management**, The University of Texas at Dallas          - Expected May 2025